People

 Currently, Zeke is pursuing his Ph.D. degree in Agricultural and Environmental Chemistry.
 He is a member of both the Nicklisch lab and the ToPEC Lab, where he will be working under the mentorship of Dr. Nicklisch and Dr. Christina Pasparakis (respectively) to study microplastic leachate accumulation in marine life.

-Outside of school and work, Zeke enjoys spending time with his friends, baking, and playing the piano.
+Outside of school and work, Zeke enjoys spending time with his friends, playing basketball, baking, learning Spanish, and playing the piano.

 Eli Wooliever (AGC)